Here is your ultimate guide to the New York security deposit law!

 Keeping a Tenant’s Security Deposit

-In New York, landlords are allowed to keep all or a part of the tenant’s security deposit to cover negligent or careless property damage.
+In New York, a landlord may keep all or a part of the tenant’s security deposit to cover negligent or careless property damage.
 Examples of such damage include:

 - Pet stains, burns, or holes in the carpet